From blog posts to case studies, B2B social media marketing is an easy and strategic method to promoting your content.

-Social media is an easy and strategic method to promoting your content from blog posts to case studies.
-However, to successfully create a social buzz, you must center social media to your target audience.
+However, to successfully create a social buzz, you must align your social media strategy to your target audience.
 Catering social media posts to engineers is much different than promoting content targeted towards millennials.
-This post will discuss the best practices for reaching engineers through social media and what platforms are most effective.

 Common social media goals include: